KumarRoushan9234/KumarRoushan9234/Readme.md

 ## 🚀 About

-Software Engineer and Co-Founder of **KeiroLabs**.
+I'm a software engineer focused on building infrastructure for AI applications.

-I build search infrastructure, browser infrastructure, and developer tooling for AI applications.
+Currently, I am the Co-Founder of **KeiroLabs**, where I work on search infrastructure, browser infrastructure, retrieval systems, and developer tooling that help AI agents interact with information and the web.

-My interests include:
+My interests lie at the intersection of:

 * Search Systems
 * Browser Infrastructure
 * AI Agents
 * Distributed Systems
 * Backend Engineering
-* Cloud Infrastructure
+* Cloud Platforms

 ---

-## 🏗️ Current Focus
+## 🏗️ Current Work

 ### 🔍 Search Infrastructure

-Building APIs and retrieval systems that help AI agents access and process information from across the web.
+Building APIs and retrieval systems that enable AI applications to discover, process, and reason over information from across the web.

 ### 🌐 Browser Infrastructure

-Developing persistent browser sessions, browser automation workflows, and deployable browser environments.
+Developing persistent browser sessions, browser automation workflows, and deployable browser environments designed for AI agents.

 ### ⚙️ Developer Tooling

-Building SDKs, APIs, and platform tooling that simplify integration for developers.
+Building SDKs, APIs, integrations, and platform tooling that simplify adoption for developers and teams.

 ---